Unclonable Cryptography in Linear Quantum Memory: Introduction

 Recall the assumptions used to instantiate~\cite{C:ShmZha25}: \begin{itemize} \item Indistinguishability obfuscation (iO).
 They already need sub-exponential security for their proof, and as discussed above, sub-exponential security suffices for us. \item A sub-exponentially-secure one-way function.
 The one-way function arises primarily in two places.
 One is for constructing an object called a permutable PRP, an analog of punctured PRFs for permutations.
 We note that for this application sub-exponential security still suffices for us, as it will blow up the key but not the block size of the PRP; the key blows up the size of the obfuscated program, which only affects the CRS.

 The other application is to implement what they call a sparse trigger.
 Here, there is a bad event (elaborated on below) which occurs on an $\alpha$-fraction of inputs.
-The bad inputs are hidden by mapping this to a $\log(1/\alpha)$-bit input to a pseudorandom generator.
+The bad inputs are hidden by mapping this to a $\log(1/\alpha)$-bit string, which in turn serves as input to a pseudorandom generator.
 Remember that the PRG needs to be secure against $2^\lambda$-time attacks.
 If the PRG is exponentially secure, we can handle $\alpha=2^{-O(\lambda)}$, but if the PRG is only sub-exponentially secure, this means $\alpha$ must be correspondingly smaller.
 This will come up when we discuss the next assumption.

 \item The polynomial hardness of LWE with sub-exponential noise/modulus ratio.
-Here, we certainly need to upgrade this to subexponential hardness\footnote{As in, LWE with a subexponential noise/modulus ration is subexponentially hard}.
+Here, we certainly need to upgrade this to subexponential hardness\footnote{As in, we need to assume that LWE with a subexponential noise/modulus ration is subexponentially hard.}.
 But it actually gets worse.
 LWE is used in two places.
 First, it is used to implement a lossy function in order to ``bloat'' the subspaces $\Ds$ accepts.
 In this step, we incur a loss in the security reduction equal to the range of the lossy function in lossy mode.
 On the other hand, we are reducing to the hardness of a one-way function whose effective security parameter is limited by the dimension of the ambient space.
 But remember that our secret keys are now superpositions of vectors that live in this space.
 As such, for linear-sized secret keys, we need the lossy function to have range size $2^{O(\lambda)}$ while still having security against algorithms running in time $2^{O(\lambda)}$.
 Unfortunately, LWE is not secure in this regime, due to attacks running in time $2^{O(\lambda/\log\lambda)}$ where $\lambda$ represents the bit-length of the secret key\footnote{LWE attacks run in time $2^{O(n)}$ for dimension $n$.
 But the secret is a vector in $\Z_q^n$ which has bit-length $n\log q$.
 Since $q$ is typically polynomial in $\lambda$, this gives $n=\Omega(\lambda\log \lambda)$.}.
 Fortunately, by slightly blowing up the key size to be quasi-linear $\tilde{O}(\lambda)$, we can account for such attacks, though we need the very strong assumption of near-exponentially-secure LWE.